Why Seahawks coach Pete Carroll’s compassionate leadership approach could be more important than ever

 That quest has had peaks and valleys, and hasn’t resonated with every player — at least not long-term — but his own belief hasn’t wavered.

-As he awaits the start of an NFL season that remains problematic because of the ravages of Covid-19, Carroll provided a succinct summary of his philosophy.
+As he awaits the start of an NFL season that remains problematic because of the ravages of COVID-19, Carroll provided a succinct summary of his philosophy.

 Whether or not it will help the Seahawks “kick ass” in 2020 — if there is a 2020 — remains to be seen.